Important information

 5. Due to the negative slope of the yield curve (where long-term yields are less than short term), we favour underweights in longer end (10-year to 30-year) US Treasuries.
 Given current valuations, we view a yield curve steepener (which benefits as long term rates move higher than short term) as an attractive longer term portfolio position in advance of an eventual pivot on rate policy from the Fed.

-Tom Hollenberg is a fixed income portfolio manager at Capital Group.
+Tom Hollenberg is a fixed income portfolio manager with 18 years of industry experience.
 As a fixed income investment analyst, he covers interest rates and options.
-He has 17 years of investment experience and has been with Capital Group for six years.
-Prior to joining Capital, Tom worked for Goldman Sachs in London, trading interest rate options.
-Before that, Tom was a trader for Deutsche Bank.
-He holds an MBA in finance from MIT Sloan School of Management and a bachelor's degree in economics from Boston College.
-Tom is based in Los Angeles.
+He holds an MBA in finance from MIT and a bachelor's from Boston College.

 1. The change in prices of goods and services, except for those from the food and energy sectors.